rveen/ltspice/README.md

 - Standard deviation (unbiased), corrected for the number of runs by the c4(n) factor [1].
 - Min, Max: these values are derived from special variables of the form variable_max and variable_min, if present.
 If min and max are present, the Cpk, % good and ppm columns are calculated.
 - Cpk, the process capability: min of ( (Max - Mean) / 3σ, (Mean - Min) / 3σ )
-- % good: how many parts are expected to be within the specified tolerances during production and operation.
+- % good: how many parts are expected to be within the specified tolerances.
-- ppm: how many parts in a million are expected to be out of the specified tolerances during production and operation.
+- ppm: how many parts in a million are expected to be out of the specified tolerances.

 The last 3 columns are based on the assumption that the values of the variable follow a normal (Gaussian) distribution.